 Even if you’re an expert spray painter, it’s conceivable to wind up with a run.
 When this happens, there is no need to panic.
 Spray paint may be made to look new by removing streaks.
 You should prevent paint issues in the first place, as repairing them and repainting the affected areas is more time-consuming.

 First, soak a sanding block overnight in water.
 Then, sand the parts to be repainted to remove any excess paint.
-Fine-grained sandpaper or a dry sanding block may be used to polish the surface further.
+Fine-grained sandpaper or a dry sanding block may polish the surface further.

 Step 3: Touch Up the Painting

 It’s quite probable that you’ll have to touch up your paintwork once you’ve completed sanding.
-If this is the case, just spray paint over the areas that need to be repaired.
-Be sure to stop before the paint has a chance to dry and run again.
+If this is the case, spray paint over the areas that need to be repaired.
+Be sure to stop before the paint can dry and run again.
 It’s generally a good idea to apply many thin coats of paint.